pmigoku/cybersecurity-public/ssh-control-sockets.md

 # use tunnel to hit T3 web server
 wget http://127.0.0.1:3333

+# open another terminal on T1
+ssh -S /tmp/t1 a@1

 # open another terminal on T2
 ssh -S /tmp/t2 a@1
 ```